pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

  [OK] Bundle "AppBundle" was successfully installed
 ```

+### Automatic migration on updating bundle

+When a bundle gets updated via Composer, the bundle migrations can be automatically executed by adding `"Pimcore\\Composer::executeBundleMigrationsUp"` to the `post-update-cmd` section of your `composer.json` `scripts` section.

+In the same way you can disable this feature just remove the mentioned call from your `composer.json`.

 ### Uninstallations

 The `MigrationInstaller` by default does **NOT** revert any migrations besides the install migration on uninstallation.
 As